Racket Mode

 racket-pretty-print

-Use pretty-print instead of print in REPL?
+Use pretty-print instead of plain print?

 racket-repl-command-file